About The RA Application Process

 Step 3: Submit a Professional Reference

-All applicants must submit a professional reference no later than 11:59 p.m. on December 14.
+All applicants must submit a professional reference no later than 11:59 p.m. on December 13.
 A reference should be an individual who has knowledge about you and your skills/personality and previous work ethic.
 The following will serve as an appropriate reference: current or previous supervisors in a work or volunteer position, professors, and/or high school teachers.
 Please note that your reference must not be another student at Stetson University nor someone whom you consider a relative.
-Full-time Residential Living and Learning staff are not eligible to be references for the RA application.
+Full-time Residential Living and Learning staff are not eligible to serve as a reference for the RA Application.
 References submitted by any Residential Living and Learning staff member, relative, or friend will not be considered adequate and will not be accepted.
 An application is not considered completed until the reference is submitted.

 Step 4: Interview

 Step 5: Resident Assistant Candidate Experience

 If your interview is successful, you will be invited via email to participate in the RA Seminar, three-week workshop series hosted at the end of January – the second week of February.
 You will be required to attend the entire day to be considered for an RA position.

 Step 6: Decision Letters